 Empowering Autistic Scholars Program

-Empowering Autistic Scholars (EAS) is an innovative new program dedicated to building a community of mutual empowerment and support for autistic students at Cal Poly by providing them with the individualized supports and professional development opportunities they need to thrive in college and beyond.
-There are three main components of the program: community, opportunities and supports:
+Empowering Autistic Scholars (EAS) is an innovative new program dedicated to building a community of mutual empowerment and support for autistic students at Cal Poly by providing them with the individualized support and professional development opportunities they need to thrive in college and beyond.

-- All program supports have been tailored to help smooth our Scholars’ transition to Cal Poly.
-Students work one-on-one with the program manager to create an individualized plan that best serves their needs.
-And best of all: Everything is completely free!
+3. Support: All program supports have been tailored to help smooth our Scholars’ transition to Cal Poly.
+Students work one-on-one with the program manager to create individualized plans that best serve their needs.
+And best of all: Everything is entirely free!

 Mission